snovvcrash/PPN/redteam/maldev/code-injection/dll-injectors.md

 A simple C# DLL injector to explain the basics:

-1. Allocate space for the malicious DLL in remote process's virtual address space.
+1. Allocate space for the malicious DLL name in remote process's virtual address space.
-2. Write the DLL contents into the allocated space.
+2. Write the DLL name into the allocated space.
 3. Locate the address of the [LoadLibraryA](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function in kernel32.dll with `GetModuleHandle` and `GetProcAddress`.
 Most Windows native DLLs are allocated at the same base address, so the obtained address of `LoadLibraryA` will be the same for the remote process.
-4. Invoke `LoadLibraryA` function on the behalf of the remote thread supplying base `LoadLibraryA` address as the *4th* argument of `CreateRemoteThread` and the name of the DLL to be loaded as the *5th* argument.
+4. Invoke `LoadLibraryA` function on the behalf of the remote thread supplying base `LoadLibraryA` address as the *4th* argument of `CreateRemoteThread` and the address of the DLL name to be loaded as the *5th* argument.

 All this is needed because `LoadLibrary` functions cannot be invoked natively on a remote process.